 “Doom” in this case refers to the character Judge Doom from Who Framed Roger Rabbit?
 In the film’s climax, freaky 2-D animated cartoon eyes were superimposed over actor Christopher Lloyd’s face, fueling kids’ nightmares for generations to come!
 I was aiming to mimic a couple of these effects…

-The doom-red eyes are modeled after the red-irised eyes he wears for most of this part of the movie.
+The doom-red eyes are modeled after the red-irised eyes he wears for most of this sequence in the movie.